hyperledger/fabric-test/README.md

 To update the go version in the repo, follow the below steps
 ```
-  Step 1: Change GO_VER in fabric-test/ci.properties and also update the same in azure-pipeline yml files in fabric-test/ci directory.
+  Step 1: Change GO_VER in the azure-pipeline yml files in fabric-test/ci directory.

   Step 2: Find all files in repo called go.mod. 'cd' into each of those directories.
 Remove go.mod and go.sum files and execute the following steps
           1. go mod init